ember-learn/guides-source/guides/release/routing/preventing-and-retrying-transitions.md

 import Controller from '@ember/controller';
 import { action } from '@ember/object';

-export default class SomethingController extends Controller {
+export default class LoginController extends Controller {
   @action
   login() {
     // Log the user in, then reattempt previous transition if it exists.